swcarpentry/slideshows/README.md

 to the authors of [1].
 My only contribution, if any, is a few Python snippets used to exemplify a couple of the recommendations.

+Improvement suggestions and corrections are very welcome in the form of pull requests or issues for this repository.

 The slide set is produced in LaTeX (with Beamer) and the repository also includes the resulting PDF.
-The files are licensed under Creative Commons Attribution 4.0 (CC-BY).

 <a rel="license"
 href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative